rust-vmm/vhost-device/vhost-device-gpu/README.md

 ```

 _NOTE_: Option `-g, --gpu-mode` can only accept the `gfxstream` value if the
-crate has been built with the `gfxstream` feature, which is the default.
+crate has been built with the `backend-gfxstream` feature, which is the default.

 ## Limitations